Carl Friedrich Abel

-Carl Friedrich Abel (22 December 1723 (Note: The Chambers Biographical Dictionary gives his year of birth erroneously as 1725.) – 20 June 1787) was a German composer of the Classical era.
+Carl Friedrich Abel (baptised 22 December 1723 (Note: The Chambers Biographical Dictionary gives his year of birth erroneously as 1725.) – 20 June 1787) was a German composer of the early Classical era.
 He was a renowned player of the viola da gamba, and produced significant compositions for that instrument.
 He was director of music at the Dresden court from 1743, and moved to London in 1759, becoming chamber-musician to Queen Charlotte in 1764.
 He founded a subscription concert series there with Johann Christian Bach.
 According to the Catalogue of Works of Carl Friedrich Abel (AbelWV), he left 420 compositions, with a focus on chamber music.